TapirLab/lip-sync/README.md

 # Tapir Lab.'s Lip-Sync Method
 ![Tapir Lab.](http://tapirlab.com/wp-content/uploads/2020/10/tapir_logo.png)
-This is the official repository of the Tapir Lab.'s, “An Acoustic Signal Based Language Independent Lip Synchronization Method and Its Implementation via Extended LPC” paper which has been accepted for the publication in 28th IEEE Conference on Signal Processing and Communications Applications, October 5-7, 2020, ~~Gaziantep~~ (Converted to Online due to the COVID-19 pandemic), Turkey.
+This is the official repository of the Tapir Lab.'s, “An Acoustic Signal Based Language Independent Lip Synchronization Method and Its Implementation via Extended LPC” paper which has been accepted for publication in 28th IEEE Conference on Signal Processing and Communications Applications, October 5-7, 2020, ~~Gaziantep~~ (Converted to Online due to the COVID-19 pandemic), Turkey.

 ## Description

 This is the implementation of a language-independent lip-sync method that is based on extended linear predictive coding.
 The proposed method operates on the recording of acoustic signals which are acquired by a standard single-channel off–the–shelf microphone and exploits the statistical characteristics of acoustic signals produced by human speech.
-Mathematical background and detailed description of the method can be found on the paper.
+The mathematical background and detailed description of the method can be found in the paper.

 Tapir Lab.'s Lip-Sync method consists of parameter extraction and matching phases.
 In order to calculate statistical parameters of vowels, one should pronounce each vowel several times and record them separately.
 In the parameter extraction phase, `VAD()` detects where the voice activity is, and then, `parameter_extraction()` calculates formant frequencies and their statistics like mean, standard deviation, and proposed _vowel formant deviation error normalization vector_.
 In the matching phase, voice activity in test recording is detected and formant frequencies of each active subsegment are calculated.
 After these calculations, lip-synchronization is performed by calculating the weighted mean square error between formant frequencies of each subsegment and previously trained vowels.
 The minimum of the errors is saved as the correct match if it is under the pre-determined threshold.
 If all the errors are above the threshold, the system denotes non-match with a special number.